 About Broccoli Companions

-Many times the benefit is that one plant acts as a pest deterrent for another plant.
-Repelling insects often have the benefit of preventing disease too, since many pests act as vectors for diseases.
+Many times, the benefit is that one plant acts as a pest deterrent for another plant.
+Repelling insects often has the benefit of preventing disease too, since many pests act as vectors for diseases.
 Companion planting also increases the diversity of the garden, which is nature’s way of thwarting disease and pest infestations.

 Sometimes companion planting has the added benefit of improving soil either nutritionally or by aerating soil.
 Other companion plants become shade providers for more tender plants, which is the case when broccoli is used as a companion for other plants, such as leafy greens.
 Companion plants may also act as natural trellises, help retard weeds, or retain water which reduces the amount of management a gardener has to do.
 They may even improve the flavor of a certain fruit or vegetable.

 All in all, the purpose of companion planting is to improve the health of the plant and boost yields in an organic manner without the need for pesticides and other chemicals.

 What Should You Plant Next to Broccoli?

 Broccoli enjoys the company of beans and cucumbers as well.
 Beets, as well as nasturtiums and marigolds make great companions since they do not require the large amount of calcium that broccoli craves.